Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Acknowledgments

 \section{Acknowledgments}

-The authors thank Dr.\ Lukas Fischer for the critical reading of the manuscript.
+The authors thank Prof.\ Junichi Kawamura for valuable discussions and Dr.\ Lukas Fischer for critical reading of the manuscript.
 The authors acknowledge support by the JST FOREST Program (grant no. JPMJFR212T, JPMJFR213H), AMED Moonshot Program (grant no. JP22zf0127009), JSPS KAKENHI (grant no. JP24H02203, JP24H02204), and Takeda Science Foundation.